crystalfontz/CFAG12232A1/README.md

 https://www.crystalfontz.com/controllers/Wuxi/AiP31520/

-Please refer the display datasheet before connecting to a power source.
+Please refer to the display datasheet before connecting to a power source.

 Further, a variable resistor connection is required for contrast adjustment and its connection scheme has been outlined in the datasheet.